By law, there are several issues you can whistleblow about. These are called 'qualifying disclosures'.

 By law, you'll be protected as a whistleblower if you can show it's reasonable for you to believe that what you disclose:

 In the public interest means it has to also affect others.
 For example, other workers, customers or the general public.
-A problem or grievance that is personal to only you is unlikely to count as being in the public interest.
+If your concern is personal only to you, it's unlikely to count as being in the public interest.

 Something is more likely to be in the public interest:

-• if there are a large number of people affected by the concerns
+- if there is a large number of people affected by the concerns

 When you will not be protected